paigerube14/chaos-ai/README.md

     name: node-2
 ```

-You can modify `chaos-ai.yaml` as per your requirement to include/exclude any cluster components, scenarios, fitness function SLOs or health check endpoints for the Chaos AI testing.
+You can modify `krkn-ai.yaml` as per your requirement to include/exclude any cluster components, scenarios, fitness function SLOs or health check endpoints for the Krkn-AI testing.

 ### Configuration Options